 Knee Rejuvenation Phase

-After 2 weeks you enter a more solid protocol geared toward making your knees stronger.
+After 2 weeks, you enter a more solid protocol geared toward making your knees stronger.
 Inflammation and pain should have subsided enough to warrant a more challenging schedule.
 These are the exercises:

-- Seated Leg Raises – While sitting on a chair, you perform repetitions of lifting your lower leg up and down, alternating left and right leg.
+- Seated Leg Raises – While sitting on a chair, you perform repetitions of lifting your lower leg up and down, alternating your left and right leg.
 This exercise helps restore mobility to the knee joint without the stress of your own body weight.

 Knee Renewal Stage

 - Wall Sit – This exercise sounds easier than it is.
-Just squat half way down until your thighs are parallels to the floor with your back against a wall for support, then hold the position there.
+Just squat halfway down until your thighs are parallels to the floor with your back against a wall for support, then hold the position there.

-- Wall Sit With Towel Squeeze – An upgraded variation of the above designed to challenge your knee ligaments in the vertical and horizontal plains at the same time.
+- Wall Sit With Towel Squeeze – An upgraded variation of the above exercise designed to challenge your knee ligaments in the vertical and horizontal plains at the same time.

 Inside The Feel Good Knees Program – What’s In It?

-Feel Good Knees is a digital program comprising PDF manuals and a video library, plus few bonuses.
+Feel Good Knees is a digital program comprising PDF manuals and a video library, plus a few bonuses.
 The program is instantly available through a download and can be viewed on any device.

 - Feel Good Knee Companion Guide – PDF manual with all the exercises illustrated with pictures.